tjtate/sparkpost-api-documentation/services/metrics_api.md

 ### Deliverability Metrics by Subaccount [GET]

 Provides aggregate metrics grouped by subaccount over the time window specified.
+Please note that master account events will be returned grouped by the subaccount_id field containing the value `0`.

 + Parameters
   + from (required, datetime, `2014-07-11T08:00`) ...
 Datetime in format of YYYY-MM-DDTHH:MM